- Civil Rights and Civil Liberties

 Ending Workplace Discrimination

 Senator Merkley believes that all Americans deserve the right to earn a living.
 That’s why he is the lead Senate sponsor of the Employment Non-Discrimination Act (ENDA), legislation to provide basic protections against workplace discrimination on the basis of sexual orientation and gender identity.
 ENDA would protect qualified, hardworking Americans from being fired, denied job opportunities, or otherwise discriminated against just because they are lesbian, gay, bisexual, or transgender.
+This legislation passed the Senate in 2013, and is awaiting House Action.

 Turning “Equal Opportunity” into Real Opportunity